 Patent prosecution refers to the entire process of obtaining a patent, from counseling you on whether to get a patent until you get your patent granted.
 All of the activities involved in helping you get your patent are collectively called “patent prosecution.’
 For example, the process of preparing and responding to an office action and interviewing an examiner are are some of the activities that patent attorneys do to prosecute your patent application.

 How we help clients prosecute their patents

 Whether you’re an inventor or a mid-size business, we’ll guide you through each step of the patent prosecution process.
 We explain the step, the options and the pros and cons of each step, to help you make a better decision.
 Our goal is to help you secure a patent that will increase your bottom-line profitability on your invention.
 Call Orange County patent attorney James Yang at 949-433-0900 to book a consultation, or read on to learn about the major steps of patent prosecution.

-Free Initial Consultation
+Step 1: Initial Consultation

 Don’t expect the same advice everyone else gets.
-No one size fits all solutions exists because the recommended next step varies based on your vision and values.
+No one-size-fits-all solution exists, because the best next step varies based on your vision, values, and situation.
 We also answer questions such as: